Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Okay.

-I know you couldn't tell from my face, but I loved it.
+Welcome to the trip to my face, but I loved it.

-Welcome to the Triptych Sarcophagus.
+Welcome to the trip to sarcophagus.

 Because I love the word sarcophagus.